Inheritance and Will in Turkey

-When a foreign property owner dies, the inheritance system works almost the same as of Turkish citizens' in Turkey.
+When a foreign property owner dies, the inheritance system works almost the same as Turkish citizens in Turkey.
 The only difference is that inheritors must bring the "Certificate of Inheritance" and official "Family Registration Document" from their country.
 At this point, there are different regulations for The Hague Convention party countries and non-party countries.
-Please check your country here https://www.hcch.net/en/states/hcch-members
+Please check your country here HCCH Members

 Inheritance Default Share Ratio in Turkey

 According to the civil law in Turkey, if a person dies and there is not any valid will supplied, below share ratios are applied;